thdrmz/Getopt-ArgParse/README.md

 : The key name of the option the argumet parser should return, defaults to the long option name.

 meta
-: A word describing the value of an option, eg. <file>.
+: A word describing the argument of an option, eg. <file>.

 #### Methods
 value()